vijaykumar26109/layer0x/README.md

 GET /blockchains: Get a list of all configured blockchains. <br>
 POST /blockchains: Create a new blockchain. <br>
 PUT /blockchains/:id: Update an existing blockchain. <br>
-DELETE /blockchains/:id: Delete an existing blockchain.
-GET /status: Get the status of all blockchains.<br>
+DELETE /blockchains/:id: Delete an existing blockchain.<br> GET /status: Get the status of all blockchains.<br>